Bradford Bishop: Possible current whereabouts and new information

-In 2014, the body of an unidentified man resembling Bishop, who had been killed by a car while walking along an Alabama highway in 1981, was exhumed by the FBI.
+In 2014, the FBI exhumed the body of an unidentified man resembling Bishop who had been killed by a car in 1981 while walking along an Alabama highway.
 A DNA test indicated the man was not Bishop.
-In 2011 the FBI used fingerprints to determine that reports that Bishop had died in Hong Kong or France were false.
+The FBI also used fingerprints to determine in 2011 that reports that Bishop had died in Hong Kong or France were false.

-In 2014, authorities stated Bishop was probably living in plain sight in the U.S. and avoiding discovery by avoiding arrest.
-Being arrested would enable law enforcement to run his fingerprints and catch him.
+Authorities stated in 2014 that Bishop was probably living in plain sight in the U.S. and avoiding discovery by avoiding arrest.
+An arrest on any charge would enable law enforcement to fingerprint him, which in turn would link him with the murders.
 That same year, at the request of the FBI, forensic artist Karen Taylor created an age progression sculpture to suggest Bishop's projected appearance at about age 77.
 Using Taylor's sculpture, several alternative images were created by Lisa Sheppard to show the addition of facial hair and glasses.

 In early April 2014, WRC-TV in Washington, D.C. launched a webpage to display multiple investigative reports and extensive information on the Bishop case.
 This included samples of Bishop's handwriting, fingerprints, dental records and previously unseen Bishop family videos.
 On July 27, 2014, the search for Bishop was a featured story on The Hunt with John Walsh on CNN.

 In March 2021, a woman who had been adopted came forward claiming she found out through a DNA testing service that Bishop was her biological father.
 The FBI confirmed that she was indeed his biological daughter.